RiteshG24AI1050/Major_Exam_MLOps/README.md

 | R² Score              | 0.5758         | 0.5758           | 0.0000       |
 | MSE                   | 0.5559         | 0.5559           | 0.0000       |
 | Model Size            | 1.7 KB         | 0.9 KB           | -0.8 KB      |

+7. Docker commands used in ci.yml and on every push this workflow will start.

+ docker build -t major-exam-mlops .

+ docker run --rm major-exam-mlops